-Visual Studio project and item templates provide reusable stubs that give users some basic code and structure that they can use for their own purposes.
+Project and item templates provide reusable stubs that give users some basic code and structure, that they can customize for their own purposes.

-A number of predefined project and item templates are installed when you install Visual Studio.
-The Visual Basic and Visual C# Windows Forms Application and Class Library templates that are available in the New Project dialog box are examples of project templates.
-Installed item templates are available in the Add New Item dialog box, and include items such as code files, XML files, HTML pages, and Style Sheets.
+A number of predefined project and item templates are installed with Visual Studio.
+For example, the Visual Basic and C# Windows Forms App and Class Library templates that are shown in the New Project dialog box are project templates.
+Item templates are shown in the Add New Item dialog box, and include items such as code files, XML files, HTML pages, and Style Sheets.

-These templates provide a starting point for users to begin creating projects or expanding current projects.
+These templates provide a starting point for users to begin creating projects, or to expand existing projects.
 Project templates provide the files that are required for a particular project type, include standard assembly references, and set default project properties and compiler options.
-Item templates can range in complexity from just one empty file that has the correct file name extension to a multi-file item that contains, for example, source code files that have stub code, designer information files, and embedded resources.
+Item templates can range in complexity from a single empty file that has a certain file extension, to a multi-file item that contains, for example, source code files that have stub code, designer information files, and embedded resources.

-All project and item templates, whether installed together with Visual Studio or created by you, function by using the same principles and have similar contents.
+All project and item templates, whether installed with Visual Studio or created by you, function using the same principles and have similar contents.
 All templates contain the following items:

 The files to be created when the template is used.
 This includes source code files, embedded resources, project files, and so on.

 One .vstemplate file.
-This file contains the metadata that provides Visual Studio the information it needs to display the template in the New Project and Add New Item dialog boxes and create a project or item from the template.
-For more information about .vstemplate files, see Template Parameters.
+This file contains metadata that provides the information needed to display the template in the New Project and Add New Item dialog boxes, and to create a project or item from the template.
+For more information about .vstemplate files, see Template parameters.

-When these files are compressed into a .zip file and put in the correct folder, Visual Studio automatically displays them.
-Project templates appear in the My Templates section of the New Project dialog boxes, and item templates appear in the Add New Item dialog boxes.
-For more information about template folders, see How to: Locate and Organize Templates.
+When these files are compressed into a .zip file and put in the correct folder, Visual Studio automatically displays them in the following places:

 Starter Kits are enhanced templates that can be shared with other members of the community.
 A Starter Kit includes code samples that compile, documentation, and other resources to help users learn new tools and programming techniques while they build useful, real-world applications.
 The basic contents and procedures for Starter Kits are identical to those for templates.
 For more information, see How to: Create Starter Kits.